 Davis House Child Advocacy Center

-The Clinical Therapist will provide services to child trauma survivors who have experienced sexual abuse and/or severe physical abuse.
+Summary: The Clinical Therapist will provide services to child trauma survivors who have experienced sexual abuse and/or severe physical abuse.
 The Clinical Therapist will also provide therapy to families and should have education and/or additional training beyond the graduate degree in family therapy modalities (unless degreed in CFT).
 The person in this position may provide supervision to other clinical therapists and interns in need of supervision services.
-This position will be based out of our southern counties’ offices in Hohenwald and Centerville, with occasional work in our Franklin office.
+This position will be based out of our southern counties’ offices in Hohenwald and Centerville.

 Must have a Master’s Degree in Psychology, Counseling, Marriage and Family Therapy, or Social Work.
 A current license in the respective field is required (LMFT, LCSW preferred).
 Candidates with Approved Supervisor or Supervisor-in-Training status in her/his/their respective field will be given special consideration; must possess a minimum of three (3) years of direct experience working with family systems and/or children in a clinical setting.

 Davis House will consider full-time (40) hours for this Clinical Therapist.
 Compensation will be commensurate with experience and in line with Davis House policies and procedures.
 The compensation package includes salary and Davis House-approved benefits.
+All Davis House staff are required to be fully vaccinated for COVID-19.
 Persons from minority backgrounds are encouraged to apply.

 How to Apply